codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-mongo-application-to-production.md

 ---
-title: Deploy a Flask MongoDB Application
+title: Deploy a Flask MongoDB Application to Production
 description: A walkthrough on how to deploy a Flask MongoDB application from GitHub.
 ---